ClipMe vs Klap: the Kick streamer's alternative to podcast repurposing

 Where ClipMe pulls ahead

-• Chat-velocity scored as a first-class signal; Klap selects on transcript and topic
+• Chat-velocity scored as a first-class signal; Klap selects on transcript and topic — its homepage says it works best on videos of people speaking

 • Free tier returns real, postable clips; Klap's published plans are paid-only